aspose-words/Aspose.Words-API-References-Tutorials/content/english/java/using-document-elements/using-ole-objects-and-activex/_index.md

 ---
 title: Using OLE Objects and ActiveX Controls in Aspose.Words for Java
-linktitle: Using OLE Objects and ActiveX Controls in Aspose.Words for Java
+linktitle: Using OLE Objects and ActiveX Controls
 second_title: Aspose.Words Java Document Processing API
 description: Learn to use OLE objects and ActiveX controls in Aspose.Words for Java.
 Create interactive documents with ease.
 Get started now!
 type: docs